rhobimd-oss/shebe/docs/guides/mcp-tools-reference.md

 ### Description

-Returns server version, protocol version, Rust version, and a list of available tools.
+Returns server version, protocol version, Rust version and a list of available tools.
 Use this to verify which version of shebe-mcp is running and check compatibility.

 ### Input Schema